The Story of the Treasure Seekers

 The Story of the Treasure Seekers is a novel by E. Nesbit first published in 1899.
 It tells the story of Dora, Oswald, Dicky, Alice, Noel, and Horace Octavius (H. O.) Bastable, and their attempts to assist their widowed father and recover the fortunes of their family.
 The novel's complete name is The Story of the Treasure Seekers: Being the Adventures of the Bastable Children in Search of a Fortune.
 The original edition included illustrations by H. R. Millar.
 The Puffin edition (1958) was illustrated by Cecil Leslie.
 Its sequels are The Wouldbegoods (1901) and The New Treasure Seekers (1904).

 The story is told from a child's point of view.
 The narrator is Oswald, but on the first page he announces:

 "It is one of us that tells this story – but I shall not tell you which: only at the very end perhaps I will.
 While the story is going on you may be trying to guess, only I bet you don't."

 However, his occasional lapse into the first person, and the undue praise he likes to heap on himself, make his identity obvious to the attentive reader long before he reveals it himself.

+Plot

+The Bastable family lives on the Lewisham Road in London in straitened circumstances, the widowed father having been cheated by his business partner.
+The children, Dora, the eldest, Oswald, the narrator, Dicky, Alice and Noel (10-year old twins), and H. O., the youngest, decide to restore the fortunes of their house by finding or earning treasure.
+They try various methods that work in books, such as digging for it, being bandits, marrying a princess, inventing a patent medicine, rescuing a rich gentleman, but somehow nothing is successful.
+However, during their imaginative adventures they make many friends.

 Publication

-The Bastables stories from The Story of the Treasure Seekers were first published between 1894 and October 1899 in an assortment of periodicals:
+The Bastable stories from The Story of the Treasure Seekers were first published between 1894 and October 1899 in an assortment of periodicals:

 Nister's Holiday Annual, the Illustrated London News and its supplement Father Christmas, The Pall Mall Magazine, and the Windsor Magazine.

 The order in which the chapters appeared was changed for the one-volume publication in 1899.
 Some of them also underwent extensive rewriting.